 Goals

 In your next assignment, you will write a PS/2 keyboard driver for your Pi.
-The primary goal of this lab is to set up the keyboard so that you can start on the assignment.
+The primary goal of this lab is to get you set up with the keyboard to be ready to start on the assignment.

 During this lab you will: